tylerneylon/math/lsh_post1/lsh_post1.md

 perform near-constant-time lookups of nearby points from a geospatial data set.

+![A preview of LSH in action.
+Only hash collisions were used to find the weights in this image --- no pairwise distances were explicitly computed.](images/image8b@2x.gif){#fig:fig0}

 Let's take a quick look at other types of hash functions to get a bird's-eye view of what counts as a *hash function*, and how LSH fits into that world.
 A traditional use for hash functions is in *hash tables*.